thalescomp/Project-Descriptions-for-Review/DevOps/P0/P0_Fictional_Startup.md

-# [DevOps P0] Investigating a Product Workflow: Startup
+# [DevOps P0] Investigate a Product Workflow: Startup

 **This fictional description does not provide all the information needed for answering the questions in the project**.
 You will need to add your own details to complete the project.
 You might find these resources helpful: